basitali07/QR-Code-Component/README.md

 ### What I learned

-I learned alot of things during this challenge but at the some part i face some difficulty to align the h1 element and p element. below are code snippets on that part i faced difficulty
+I learned alot of things during this challenge but at the some part of code i face some difficulty to align the h1 element and p element....

+below are code snippets on that part i faced difficulty

 ```html